ShadowLight8/Dynamic_RDS/README.md

 ![Si4713 Breakout Board](images/Si4713-transmitter.jpg)

+> [!NOTE]
+> To reduce system load, the on-board buffers of the Si4713 are used by this plugin.
+The trade off is not being able to directly control the timing of each RDS message.

 ## QN8066 transmitter board
 > [!IMPORTANT]
 > There are other similar looking boards, so double check for the QN8066 chip.
 For a detailed look at identifying QN8066 boards, check out [Spectraman's video](https://www.youtube.com/watch?v=i8re0nc_FdY&t=1017s).